docker-library/docs/opensuse/README.md

 # Naming conventions

-Each image is tagged using both the release number (eg *"13.1"*) and the code name (eg *"Bottle"*).
+Each image is tagged using both the release number (eg *"42.2"*) and the code name (eg *"leap"*).
 The latest stable release is always available using the "*latest*" tag.

 # Building